-Figure 8 Messaging Phase Outbound Message
+Figure 8 Messaging phase outbound message

-Regardless of the number of actual authentications needed, the message size is assumed to be fixed, and therefore, unneeded or previously processed authentication values are represented by a zero value.
+In the current implementation of SUMP, the header is of fixed length, which means there are always 10 auth values regardless of the number of actual authentications needed.
+Therefore, unneeded or previously processed authentication values are zeroed out.
+Note that as long as the number of auth values does not exceed the upper bound, header with variable lengths is entirely feasible with just a field of header length added and this choice of fixed-length header is only for the sake of implementation convenience.
 An individual node only uses as many non-zero auth values as necessary to authenticate a message for that hop.
+After finishing authentication, the node zeros out the used auth values.
 For instance, if a given level has a Merkle hash tree of height 2, then only the first two non-zero auth values are used in authentication.
-Once used the auth values are replaced by zeros.
-If the message is authenticated, the remaining auth values, message field, and checksum are decrypted.
-The resulting packet is forwarded to the next hop.
+If the message is authenticated, the node decrypts the remaining auth values, message field and checksum and forwards the resulting packet to the next hop.
 The sequence number is added to a node's transmitted list only if the message is authenticated.
 This mitigates premature processing of a message which can result in a breakdown of communication.